alifirhas/cmdk-revision/src/503-519/518-The-archangle-of-courage-is-tired.md

 "Silent!"
 Impression shouted and said angrily "Tyrael, you dare to accuse me like this when you come back?
 Your soul is imprisoned by demons, I don't blame you for this, but You don't even know the cause and effect of the incident, so you are talking nonsense about me!?
 Do you know what those mortals have done to the faith of Holy Light!?"

-In the end, Imperius once again emphasized "I am the leader of the high-level heaven.
-All your decisions and mine are for the majesty of the high-level heaven and you have no right to accuse me!"
+In the end, Imperius once again emphasized "I am the leader of the High Heaven.
+All your decisions and mine are for the majesty of the High Heaven and you have no right to accuse me!"

 "But what if all this is a conspiracy of the demon!?"
 Tyrael argued rationally "Haven't you ever thought about it, what if all this was caused by the bewitching of the demon Osiris?"